 At-Will Employment Exceptions in Arkansas

-• Public-policy exception: Employer cannot dismiss employee if it interferes with a public policy.
+- Public-policy exception: Employers cannot dismiss an employee if it interferes with public policy.

-• Implied-contract exception: Employer cannot fire employee if an implied contract is in place, even if it is not in writing.
+- Implied-contract exception: Employers cannot fire an employee if an implied contract is in place, even if it is not in writing.

-• Covenant of good faith and fair dealing exception: Employer must practice fair treatment and cannot let employees go with malicious intent.
+- Covenant of good faith and fair dealing exception: Employers must practice fair treatment and cannot let employees go with malicious intent.

 Note: The at-will employment exceptions in Arkansas that the state acknowledges include the public-policy and implied-contract exceptions.
 The covenant of good faith and fair dealing exception is not currently recognized by the state.

 Filing a Discrimination Charge with the Equal Employment Opportunity Commission in Arkansas

 When researching how to file a charge of employment discrimination, you will find that a claim must first file with the Equal Employment Opportunity Commission (EEOC).
 You can file a wrongful termination discrimination charge by mail, online or by phone by contacting the local Little Rock branch.